conroywhitney/life-the-universe-and-everything/README.md

 -----

+### Come What May

-> Suddenly the world seems such a perfect place
+>Suddenly the world seems such a perfect place
+>
-> Suddenly it moves with such a perfect grace
+>Suddenly it moves with such a perfect grace
+>
-> Suddenly my life doesn't seem such a waste
+>Suddenly my life doesn't seem such a waste
+>
-> The greatest thing you'll ever learn
+>The greatest thing you'll ever learn
+>
-> Is just to love
+>Is just to love
+>
-> And be loved in return
+>And be loved in return

 I think I’ve been avoiding writing, because I don’t want to process what I’m feeling.
 Two weeks ago when I wrote about not taking that plane to Brazil, it felt like the world had gone crazy overnight.
 Since then, the coronavirus has been all anyone talks about, and all I’ve been thinking about.
 I literally tried the other day to think of anything else, but my mind kept coming around to it.
 It’s got such a gravity to it, it’s hard to escape.